Nathan-Wall/Secrets/README.md

 ## Advanced Configuration

-You may specify configuration options either when you initialize the secret generator or when you create the secret coupler.
+You may specify configuration options either when you create the secret coupler or by initializing a new secrets generator.

 ### Configuring the Secret Coupler

 There are some configuration options available when creating a secret coupler (`secrets.create`).
 The following options are available:

 #### inherit